Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 The core architectural concept is grounding: providing the Atlas Reasoning Engine with relevant, current profile data so agent responses are contextually accurate.
 Data Cloud serves as the grounding layer by exposing Unified Individual profiles and Data Graph outputs to Prompt Builder templates and agent Actions.

 The exam tests the latency reality here.
-In enterprise deployments with standard Data Cloud configurations, the typical latency for a real-time Data Cloud profile lookup during an agent interaction is under 500 milliseconds when Data Graphs are properly configured.
-Without Data Graphs, that lookup can exceed 3-5 seconds, which is architecturally unacceptable for a synchronous customer interaction.
+In production Data Cloud deployments, a real-time profile lookup during an agent interaction typically resolves in under 500 milliseconds when Data Graphs are configured.
+Strip the Data Graphs out and the same lookup commonly runs 3 to 5 seconds.
+That is too slow for a synchronous customer interaction.
+Treat those numbers as observed production ranges, not published benchmarks, and reason from the architecture rather than the exact figure.

 Expect questions about which Data Cloud components are appropriate for synchronous agent grounding (Data Graphs, Unified Individual attributes) versus which are appropriate only for asynchronous enrichment (Calculated Insights with scheduled refresh, batch Segments).
-The data-cloud-agentforce-foundation-architecture article covers this boundary in production terms.
+The Data Cloud grounding foundation breakdown maps which components belong on the synchronous path and which stay asynchronous.

 Study Approach That Actually Works